The idea is simple. Politicians disclose their stock trades. You can see what they bought. You buy the same thing. Profit.

 Congressional stock trades are disclosed through two systems.
 House members file with the House Clerk.
 Senators file with the Senate Office of Public Records.
 Both are required by the STOCK Act.

 The filings include the ticker (or asset description), the transaction type (buy or sell), the date of the trade, and an approximate dollar range.
 They don’t give you exact share counts.
-A filing might say “Purchase of NVDA, $250,001 – $500,000” rather than “Bought 1,200 shares at $412.”
+A filing might say “Purchase of NVDA, $250,001 to $500,000” rather than “Bought 1,200 shares at $412.”

 That range-based reporting means you can’t perfectly replicate the exact position size.
 But you can replicate the direction and approximate weight.